malyn/Enforth/DESIGN.md

 5. Write some startup code that builds a dictionary in RAM with the right FFI and EXIT calls and stuff.
 6. Execute that and see if it blinks.
 7. Add the single-op FFI opcode and use it for delay (creating ledOn and ledOff FFIs).
-8. Same thing for two-op FFI opcodes so that the entire thing can be in ARF.
+8. Same thing for two-op FFI opcodes so that the entire thing can be in MFORTH.

 Thoughts: No loop constructs, just tail recursion.

 Technically we could go for a simpler approach, just to get something working at all:

-1. Basic blink sketch with ARF library.
+1. Basic blink sketch with MFORTH library.
-2. ARF.cpp, ARF.h, ARF.S files.
+2. MFORTH.cpp, MFORTH.h, MFORTH.S files.
 3. NEXT, EXIT, the stack, dictionary traversal.
 4. Zere-op FFI opcode ($00) that just calls the "blink" function and doesn't actually do any FFI.
 5. Startup code with hardcoded dictionary.